 Fusion hair extensions are permanent hair extensions that can be a great way to achieve the thick, luxurious lock looks you want.
 Installed and cared for properly, human-hair fusion hair extensions give you a completely natural look that falls, bounces, and shines as if it were your “real” hair.
+Fusion hair extensions have a three to five months lifespan with proper maintenance.
+Despite being rather expensive, they are nevertheless immensely popular in today's market because they appear much more natural than any alternative options.
+They not only last you a very long time, but they are also easy to care for.
 But, if you’re not careful, fusion hair extensions can also be a disaster – just check out celebrity gossip magazines and websites for pictures of celebrities (people with mega-fortunes and stylists!) sporting woefully nest-like fusion hair.
 This just doesn’t have to be!

 The two biggest threats to your fusion hair extensions are tangling and split ends.
-Remember, human hair extensions are still human hair – you must get regular trims from your stylist and comb it carefully.
-For best results, keep a standing salon appointment every other month, so that your beautician can replace or tighten any loose or lost locks, shape up your ends, and make sure you’re on the right track.
-When combing hair, detangle from ends to roots – similar to the method used for natural Black hair – and use a wide-toothed comb.
+When combing hair, detangle from ends to roots – similar to the method used for natural Black hair – and use a special a href="https://www.perfectlocks.com/products/hair-extension-loop-brush">hair brush for hair extensions which uses loops to gently glide through your hair.
 This eliminates tangles and reduces pressure on the hair before you reach your roots and the vulnerable fusion bonds there.

 When washing fusion extensions, use a gentle hand.
 Never scrub, as this will cause matting and breakage, and try a gentle, non-stripping shampoo.
 For longer extensions, it’s best to wash hair in the shower, tipping your head backwards and gently cleansing the scalp with the pads of your fingers.
 The downward stream of water from the shower head will help rinse your hair clean from root to tip without you having to manipulate the strands too much.
 You also won’t have to flip your hair back and forth too much, reducing stress on the easily-loosened hair at your nape and hairline.